Skip to main content

 Testing Failover

-Test your failover configuration using mock gateways:
+Test your failover configuration using mock gateways.
+See Mock PSPs for setup details.

 Best Practices